OwlH-net/OwlH-Documentation/source/main/install/ins-owlh-aio.rst

        # wget repo.owlh.net/current-debian/services/owlhsuricata.sh
        # bash owlhsuricata.sh

-Is SURICATA ready to work?
+Is Suricata ready to work?
 If you want to be sure Suricata is correctly installed try this.

 .. code-block:: console

-  # Suricata -V
+  # suricata -V